maurer2/vue3-presentation/30 - composition-api.md

     return {
       counter,
-      props,
       handleClick,
     }
   }
 })
 ```

-Component logic is contained within the setup function rather than split up in methods, computed and watchers like in the option api.
+Component logic is contained within the setup function rather than split up in methods, computed and watchers like in the options api.
 Setup function is run once when the component is mounted (hence the name setup) and creates reactive proxy objects for data, computed properties, watchers etc. Unlike functional components in React, the setup function is not run again/rerendered when props change.

 ## API